Welcome to York Festival of Ideas 2023!

 Featuring world-class speakers, exhibitions, music, guided walks, family-friendly activities, and much more, the Festival offers something for all ages and interests.

 Below is some information that will help you make the most of your Festival experience.

 All our events are listed in date order in our Calendar of Events so you can plan which to attend each day of the Festival.
 Don’t miss the self-guided audio trails taking place throughout the Festival.

-Families are warmly welcomed to York Festival of Ideas.
-Many of our activities, such as Exploring the Moon, The Next Chapter for Nature, Zombies in York and more, have been designed specifically with the young in mind.
+Families are warmly welcomed to York Festival of Ideas!
+Many of our activities, such as Discovery Zone, Indoor Dig, The World at Your Feet and Zombies in York, have been designed specifically with the young in mind.
 Find out about these and other family events.

-Events are taking place at more than 40 venues across York.
+Events are taking place at various venues across the city of York.
 Find details of all Festival venues.

 Tempest Anderson Hall, Yorkshire Museum, is located in the Museum Gardens.
 Next to Lendal Bridge, it’s just a 10 to 15-minute walk from York Railway Station.

 The University’s Campus East and West are located to the southeast of York, a short bus ride from the city centre.

 To avoid disappointment, please check if your chosen event requires booking.
 To reserve your ticket, simply follow the instructions given for each event.
 Most events will be bookable online.